SeatizenDOI/plancha-workflow/README.md

 This repository allows the data retrieved by the [Plancha](https://ocean-indien.ifremer.fr/en/Projects/Technological-innovations/PLANCHA-2021-2023) project to be processed .

 The first step is to centralize the raw data:
-- Videos on the gopro
+- Videos or Image (need to have all image at same level) on the gopro
 - Connect to the Base, if using an emlid RS2, to retrieve the RINEX and LLH.
 If you're using data from an RGP station, enter it in the plancha_config.json file.
 - Connect to the board's emlid M2 and retrieve RINEX and LLH
 - Bin file provided by pixhawk